 Colorful potato varieties can add an element of fun to your kitchen.
-Especially if you’re trying to help picky kids expand their palates or add a visually exciting element to your meal.
+Make these fried red potatoes or this red potato salad recipe.
+Pink, red, and purple potatoes are especially fun if you’re trying to help picky kids expand their palates or add a visually exciting element to your meal.

 The various types of potatoes are divided into three categories – early season, midseason (sometimes called second earlies) or main crop.

 - Early season potatoes mature the fastest, producing a finished product in about 90 days.

 - Midseason potatoes, like Yukon Golds, take around 100 days to fully develop.